The new townhouse deck wicking bed, built in 2015, replaced the prototype with a larger growing area and storage underneath.

 The Finished Product

-The finished product from a different angle.
-The wicking bed on the deck overflows into the lower garden.
-The lower garden is constructed in a wicking bed style as well.
-Although, not technically a “wicking bed”.
+The overflow from the wicking bed on the deck drains into the lower garden.
+The lower garden is technically a wicking bed as well.
 See the Dogwood hedge page for more on that.

 The gardens only receives rain water.
 Hand watering is required early in the growing season.